jpdev01/asaasSdk/docs/extra.md

         .setPixAddressKeyType(PixAddressKeyType.CPF)
         .create();

-transfer.getRateLimit(); // Here you can get the rate limit
+transfer.getRateLimit(); // Here you can get the rate limit of the last request
 ```